seanmckaybeck/flask-hashing/README.md

 hash data and check a hash of a value against a given hash.
 Flask-Hashing uses `hashlib` to actually hash data.

+This extension prevents the user from needing to worry about how to hash data.
+Instead, developers are provided a simple call to do any necessary hashing of data.

+This extension is intended to be used in place of Flask-Bcrypt, if the user so desires.
+Not everyone may want to use `bcrypt` for their hashing needs, and this provides a way to handle that use case.

 ## Installation

 ```